cafoga98/justplaymobile/README.md

 1. Install Dart and Flutter.
 2. Clone this [repository](https://github.com/cafoga98/justplaymobile.git) .
-3. Run `flutter run` to build and run the app.
+3. Run `flutter pub get` to get the dependencies of this project.

-## Getting Started
+4. Run `flutter pub run build_runner build --delete-conflicting-outputs` to generate code derived from annotations and generated sources that depend on `build_runner`.

-samples, guidance on mobile development, and a full API reference.
+5. Run `flutter run` to build and run the app.

 ## Usage
 Welcome to our mobile application that brings you closer to your favorite sports teams and events!
 With this app, you can easily explore and join sports-related activities of your interest.
 We've divided the application into four main views to make your experience smooth and enjoyable: